kristinmull/first_repository/README.md

 Example repo for demo purposes

+- analysis.txt includes info about stats analysis
+- notes.txt has info about project
-results.txt includes info about wacky idea
+- results.txt includes info about wacky idea